dheijl/swyh-rs/README.md

 ### Todo:

-- let the user select the sound source and remeber the selection in a settings file
-- add an option to automatically resume playing when the player closes the connection (see below)

-### Known problems:

-Renderers that use AVTransport (no OpenHome support present) can stop playing by closing the streaming connection after a song if they detect a certain amount of absolute silence between songs.
-This seems to occur only when using a digital sound output on the PC, like VBAudio HiFi Cable.
-The silence detection does not happen when using an analog sound output, like speakers or headphones.
+- implement file logging in the release build, similar to the console log in the debug build
+- probably some GUI tweaks, but I hate GUI programming

 ### How does it work?

 - first all media renderers are discoverded on the local network, this takes four seconds to complete
 - then a button is shown for every renderer found
-- audio is captured from the default audio device (WasApi on Windows, Alsa on Linux, not tested on Mac)
+- audio is captured from the default audio device (WasApi on Windows, Alsa on Linux, not tested on Mac), but you can choose any audio source you want.
+Changing the sound source needs a restart of the app to take effect.
 - a built-in web server is started on port 5901.
 - if you click the button for a renderer the OpenHome or AvTransport protocol is used to let the renderer play the captured audio from the webserver
 - audio is always sent in audio/l16 PCM format, no matter the input source, using the sample rate of the source.
 - you can also enter the webserver url in the renderer, for instance in Volumio as a web radio: <http://{ip_address}/stream/swyh.wav>, so that you can start playing from the Volumio UI if swyh-rs is already running
+- the program runs at a priority "above normal" in the hope that using the computer for other stuff will not cause stuttering

 ### Screenshot: